fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 This post builds on fzakaria's [article on setting up a binary cache on S3](https://fzakaria.com/2020/07/15/setting-up-a-nix-s3-binary-cache.html).

-### Why use a remote cache
+### Intro

-When building derivations in Nix, it can be faster to fetch the built result instead of building it locally.
-By default, Nix comes with a cache (https://cache.nixos.org).
+On CI (e.g. Travis), where each build is run on a pristine environment, I need to be able to cache packages across builds to minimise build time.
+Also, for closed-source code, I need this cache to be private.

-For our own paths (thing's you built), we're usually covered by `/nix/store`.
-However, there is a case for having a _remote_ cache, for example on CI, where each build is run on a pristine environment.
-By setting up our own remote binary cache, we can cache across machines.
-It's also possible to use a private cache for things we don't want to be public, such as your company's code.
+It is also possible to share binary cache within a development team, but I am not going to cover that here.
+There's a good [article](https://www.tweag.io/blog/2019-11-21-untrusted-ci/) by Tweag on that.
+This article is mainly aimed at solo developers or small teams where everyone can be trusted to push to the cache.

 ### Before we start